splitice/php-x4b-api/doc/server-side/ACL.md

     **query[fw]** - int: The firewall profile ID linked to

     **query[port]** - int: The port ID linked to

+    **page** - optional structure with "start" and "limit" members to page the output

     **acl_type** - string: The type of ACL, either droplist (TCP/UDP/etc) or http (HTTP/HTTPS).
 Not required if a port is specified in either value or query.